PIK-Team/pik-team.github.io/_posts/2021-05-23-neo4j-unit-with-spock.md

 ### Create your Spring Boot project

 In order to create your project, head over to the [Spring Initializer](https://start.spring.io/) website.
 You will be asked to select adequate options for your project - just as shown on the image below.
-For now, we will ignore the dependencies section.
+For now, ignore the dependencies section.
 Feel free to change the following options such as the Java version according to your needs.

 ![spring_init.png]({{site.baseurl}}/_posts/spring_init.png)